profweston/Crime_Time_Final_Project/README.md

 The machine learning model used is the RandomForestClassifier.
 We chose a supervised learning model because we are attempting to predict arrests based on data from previous arrests.
 This machine learning model is a type of ensemble learning, meaning that many different types of weaker algorithms are taken into account to create a better algorithm that will increase in accuracy with a decrease in variance.
 The RandomForestClassifier model starts by creating several small and simple decision trees that are built from a random set of features.
 This model then takes these features and proceeds to combine them into a larger more complex decision tree that will be the final product.

+**_Data Exploration:_** In additional to trying the RandomForestClassifier, random undersampling was attempted to address the imbalance of arrests versus nonarrests made.
+Consequently, the Random Forest still gave better results and in addition we were able to garner the inherent benefits of the Random Forest Model discussed in a later section of this document.
+Also when running the Random Forest model, several different iterations were made taking features out and putting other features in.
+Additionally, the number of estimators was changed changed to see if a higher number would make an impact on the model.
+There typically wasn't a significant difference.

 **_Target and Feature Variables:_** Our target variable is whether an arrest is made.
 In order to determine less obvious features to take out, we implemented the RandomForestClassifier’s ability to rank the features.
+After running it the first time with the more obvious features dropped first, the ranked features appeared and the lesser ranked features were dropped.

  <img src="https://github.com/profweston/Crime_Time_Final_Project/blob/main/Resources/Features.png" width="600">

-After running it the first time with the more obvious features dropped first, the ranked features appeared and the lesser ranked features were dropped.
-Several different iterations were made taking features out and putting other features in.
-There typically wasn't a significant different until the type of crime was removed.
-Also, the

 **_Improvements to the Model:_** After examining the results as a group, slight improvements were made to the model from the original.
 The month was extracted from the crime date and added to the list of features the model uses.
 This was decided upon to investigate whether there might be any seasonal impact on crime.